Hospital Outreach Specialist - New York/New Jersey

 - Manage daily and weekly schedule of hospital and clinic visits, incorporating input from hospital staff (Child Life, Art Program, Volunteer Services) in developing daily assignments and work flow.

-- Adhere to all Camp and hospital mandated policies, procedures and trainings regarding access, HIPAA, health and safety, etc.
+- Adhere to all Camp and hospital mandated policies, procedures and trainings regarding credentialing, HIPAA, health and safety, etc.

 - Maintain inventory of supplies and materials for use in programming.

-- Continually evaluate and assess the effectiveness of activities presented and make necessary changes, additions or deletions.
+- Continually evaluate and assesses the effectiveness of activities presented and make necessary changes, additions or deletions.

 - Maintain specific records on the evolution of program activities and their effectiveness.